makichiis/github-remote-auth-with-ssh/README.md

-a few others have dealt with countless times -- is that it's super easy to forget the steps necessary to properly set up SSH authentication, since it's something that's done once and is forgotten before the brain can intuit how to do any of it (it doesn't help that it's somewhat though not entirely] GitHub specific).
+a few others have dealt with countless times -- is that it's super easy to forget the steps necessary to properly set up SSH authentication, since it's something that's done once and is forgotten before the brain can intuit how to do any of it (it doesn't help that it's somewhat GitHub-specific).
 I personally cannot be asked to re-read the guide every time I just want to quickly push something before going to do something else (maybe this is a me problem).